 A sense of space: Conceptualization in way-finding and navigation.
 (2012).
 Case Western Reserve University, Cleveland, Ohio - research performed under National Park Service Scientific Research & Collecting Permit: CUVA-2011-SCI-0014 (permalink)

-ARTIST TALKS / WORKSHOPS / LECTURES
+ARTIST TALKS / WORKSHOPS / LECTURES / TEACHING

 Salt in the Geologic Context of Cleveland (3.25.2016).
 Lecture at SPACES Gallery.